clareliguori/continuous-integration-rick/README.md

 ### To install in your AWS account and GitHub account

 First, set up a CodeBuild project that builds a repository in your GitHub account, with a GitHub webhook to trigger builds for pull requests.
+[See directions here.](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-github-pull-request.html)

 Create a custom OAuth application in your GitHub account: